Commenter25/BetterGarfield/.github/ISSUE_TEMPLATE/bug_report.md

 A clear description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If you can, add screenshots to help explain your problem.

-**Device Info (please complete the following information):**
+**Device Info:**
+(be as specific as you can, putting "Windows 10" is better than just "Windows")
  - Phone: [yes or no]
- - Device: [if answered yes to above, place phone here. e.g. Pixel 2, iPhone 5]
+ - Device: [if yes to above, place phone here. e.g. Samsung Galaxy, iPhone]
- - OS: [e.g. Windows 7, iOS, Ubuntu, Android]
+ - OS: [e.g. Windows, iOS, macOS, Android]
- - Browser [e.g. Chrome, Safari, Firefox. specifying the version might be helpful too.]
+ - Browser: [e.g. Chrome, Safari, Firefox, Internet Explorer]
- - Version [BetterGarf version you're using. e.g. v1.0.2]
+ - Version: [BetterGarf version you're using. e.g. v1.0.2]

 **Additional context**
 Add any other context about the problem here.